What are White Grubs?

 - Grub damaged turf will become spongy and roll back like a carpet, as the root system has been entirely eaten away.

-- Animals like skunks and raccoons may dig up the lawn looking for their next meal.
+- Common animals around Minneapolis like skunks and raccoons may dig up the lawn looking for their next meal.

 - Birds often feed on a grub-infested lawn and leave behind pencil-sized holes.

 Serious grub damage can occur in the spring, summer and fall.
 If the problem is ignored, the discolored patches will only get larger.
 The damaged areas will then die out or fill in with weeds and crabgrass.
-The best time to treat grubs is when they are very young, before you are faced with severe damage.
+The best time to treat grubs in Minneapolis and surrounding areas is when they are very young, before you are faced with severe damage.

 Your Minneapolis, MN Weed Man is a trained specialist.
 He can recognize the difference between a simple drought problem and a serious white grub infestation.
 We use materials that are applied carefully and precisely at the correct time to be the most effective in controlling grubs.